FreshRSS/FreshRSS/docs/en/contributing.md

 If you have to write code, please follow [our coding style recommendations](developers/01_First_steps.md).

-**Tip:** if you are searching for bugs easy to fix, have a look at the « [New comers](https://github.com/FreshRSS/FreshRSS/labels/New%20comers) » ticket label.
+**Tip:** if you are searching for easy-to-fix bugs, have a look at the « [New comers](https://github.com/FreshRSS/FreshRSS/labels/New%20comers) » ticket label.

 ## Submit an idea